rvenieris/SpriteKitMagic/README.md

 ## Protocols
-- protocol TouchableSKNode:SKNode
+- protocol TouchableSKNode
     - Just mark your node as touchable

-- protocol TapableSKNode:TouchableSKNode
+- protocol TapableSKNode
     - Mark your node as able to receive TAP gesture

-- protocol TapableToogleSelectedSKNode:TapableSKNode
+- protocol TapableToogleSelectedSKNode
     - Executes func toogleSelected() on single tap

 - protocol PannableSKNode
     - Handles PAN gesture, moving node

-- protocol PannableLimitInScreenSKNode:PannableSKNode
+- protocol PannableLimitInScreenSKNode
     - Make the node return to first full visible position at end of PAN

-- protocol PannableRemoveOutScreenSKNode:PannableSKNode
+- protocol PannableRemoveOutScreenSKNode
     - remove node from Scene if invisible at the end of TAP

-- protocol PannableHaveInertia:PannableSKNode
+- protocol PannableHaveInertia
     - Execute PAN inertia movement depending on pan velocity and friction parameter

-- protocol ScalableSKNode:TouchableSKNode
+- protocol ScalableSKNode
     - Make node Pinch Scalable

-- protocol ScalableFitScrenSKNode:ScalableSKNode
+- protocol ScalableFitScrenSKNode
     - Reduce to Fit node in scene at the end of scale, if result is a node bigger than scene

-- protocol ScalableFillScrenSKNode:ScalableSKNode
+- protocol ScalableFillScrenSKNode
     - Reduce to Fill node in scene at the end of scale, if result is a node bigger than scene